Deploy SkyPilot on existing machines#

 • Debian-based OS (tested on Debian 11)

-• SSH access from local machine to all remote machines with key-based authentication and passwordless sudo
+• SSH access from local machine to all remote machines with key-based authentication

 • All machines must use the same SSH key and username